 - Under the heading results, describe the categories and how they are connected.
-Use the natural voice and do not interpret your results. - Under the heading discussion, write out your interpretation and discuss your results.
-Interpret the results in the light of for example: - ♦ Results from similar previous studies published in relevant journals - Theories and concepts from your field - Other relevant aspects.
+Use the natural voice and do not interpret your results.

+- the results in the light of for example:

+- Results from similar previous studies published in relevant journals

+- Theories and concepts from your field

+- ♦ Other relevant aspects.